April 10th, 2019

 Victory in the 2017 South of England Multisport Final and the Essex Swimming Final at the Aquatics Centre have been among the highlights of Treetops’ participation in Panathlon, but it’s the effect on the school as a whole which has been more impressive.

-“When I first came to Treetops I was slightly appalled at the lack of PE provision,” says Ryan Jones, Assistant Head Teacher.
+“When I first came to Treetops I was disappointed by the PE provision and the opportunities available here compared to mainstream,” says Ryan Jones, Assistant Head Teacher.
 “It was more of a sensory, play-based curriculum, with very few sporting fixtures or opportunities for interaction with pupils from other schools.
 I wanted to bring it a bit closer to a mainstream curriculum.

 “When I came across Panathlon I was thrilled that there was an organisation offering those opportunities.
 It was a perfect match.
 It was exactly what I was looking for when I arrived at the school.
 That was back in January 2015 and we jumped on board later that year.